bustle/streaming-iterables/README.md

 function writeToStream(stream: Writable, iterable: AnyIterable<any>): Promise<void>
 ```

 Writes the `iterable` to the stream respecting the stream backpressure.
 Resolves when the iterable is exhausted.
+Rejects and stops reading from the iterable when the stream emits an error.

 ```ts